NicoZweifel/bevy_feronia/README.md

 - Allow physics-based and other entities to impact the displacement/wind.
 - Make use of compute shaders (Allow scattering on CPU and GPU, improve culling).
+- Allow for multiple `ScatterRoots` when baking height maps (otherwise it should work... probably but it isn't tested yet)